mixmesh/player/README.md

   <dt>./src/player_buffer.erl</dt>
   <dd>A message buffer in which the player stores encrypted messages it receives from other players (and from itself).
 It is not persistent as of today.
 It should be.</dd>
   <dt>./src/player_config_schema.erl</dt>
-  <dd>Player/s has/have its/their own section/s in the Obscrete config file, e.g. see ./obscrete/etc/*.conf.
-This schema is activated in Obscrete's application file as seen in ./obscrete/ebin/obscrete.app.</dd>
+  <dd>Player/s has/have its/their own section/s in the Mixmesh config file, e.g. see ./mixmesh/etc/*.conf.
+This schema is activated in Mixmesh's application file as seen in ./mixmesh/ebin/mixmesh.app.</dd>
   <dt>./test/test_pop3_serv.erl</dt>
   <dd>Test for the pop3_serv module</dd>
   <dt>./test/test_smtp_serv.erl</dt>